2025 Medicare Glossary

 Health Insurance Portability and Accountability Act (HIPAA):

 The Administrative Simplification provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA, Title II) require the Department of Health and Human Services (HHS) to adopt national standards for electronic health care transactions and national identifiers for providers, health plans, and employers.
-Provisions under the Affordable Care Act of 2010 will further these increases and include requirements to adopt:
+Provisions under the Affordable Care Act of 2010 will further these increases and include requirements to adopt:- operating rules for each of the HIPAA covered transactions

 In addition, health plans will be required to certify their compliance.
 The Act provides for substantial penalties for failures to certify or comply with the new standards and operating rules.